mwhapples/BrailleZ/README.md

 ## Licence

 BrailleZephyr is licenced under the Apache 2.0 license.
 A copy of the license is included with the software.
-For details see the file LICENSE-2.0.txt.
+For details see the file LICENSE.txt.

 The BrailleZephyr fonts are licensed under the SIL Open Font License 1.1.
 A copy of the license is included with the software.
 For details see the file OFL.txt.